Why Do You Need Statutory Accounts & Filings For your Business?

 While establishing a business and registering it with HMRC, you should finalize your business status as per the law.

 Businesses consisting of employees need to register for PAYE.
 Employers should make sure to file details while paying their employees.
-It also includes annual filing details and summaries for the benefits given to the employees.
+It also includes annual filing details and summaries of the benefits given to the employees.

 Looking for an Accountant: